 |Introducing Dr. James R. Taylor Jr. and Dr. Harold A. Fernandez, Our New Leaders for Cardiothoracic Surgery .
 In 2012, Drs.
 James R. Taylor Jr. and Harold A. Fernandez joined our faculty as chief and deputy chief, respectively, of the Cardiothoracic Surgery Division, and co-directors of the Stony Brook Heart Institute.|

 We offer both advanced minimally invasive alternatives and traditional surgical techniques to provide patients with the most appropriate care for their particular cardiovascular condition unique to them.Fixing Hearts and Saving Lives

-Since 1980, when our heart surgery program was established, we have provided surgical care for well over 10,000 patients.
+Since 1980, when our heart surgery program was established, we have provided surgical care for over 15,000 patients.

 Our cardiac specialists work closely with patients and their physicians to determine the best treatment approach for their disorder.
 We are highly regarded for our expertise in treating patients in a high-risk state following a heart attack or heart failure.

 As part of a world-renowned research university, our surgeons also explore the causes, treatments, and prevention of cardiovascular disease not only to further the science of medicine, but also to see that our patients truly receive the most advanced care.

 Our cardiac surgeons have been recognized for their clinical excellence by selection for inclusion in the present and past editions of the Castle Connolly Guides, America’s Top Doctors, representing the top 1% of physicians in the nation, and Top Doctors: New York Metro Area.